-Potential earning increases for adding new skills to your resume are wide ranging, but the more skill you can bring to the table for an employer, the better your advantage over other candidates, the higher your value in your industry, and the more negotiating power you'll have when discussing your wage or salary.
-Here are 101 money-making skills and certifications to enrich your career and increase your paycheck.
+Potential earning increases for adding new skills to your resume are wide-ranging, but the more skill you can bring to the table for an employer, the better your advantage over other candidates, the higher your value in your industry, and the more negotiating power you’ll have when discussing your wage or salary.
+Here are 96 money-making skills and certifications to enrich your career and increase your paycheck.

-Learning touch typing or 10-key can improve accuracy when drafting documents and speed up productivity, which many employers consider major assets.
+Learning touch-typing or 10-key can improve accuracy when drafting documents and speed up productivity, skills that many employers consider major assets.
 Typing is necessary for data entry jobs, administrative jobs and writing jobs.
 The cost of improving typing skills ranges from practice you can do on your own for free to courses that cost a couple hundred dollars.
 Online learning marketplace Udemy, for example, offers several typing courses ranging from $20 to $200 to help you increase your typing speed in just a few days.

 2. Computer Programming